MatthewAnstey/generator-experiment/README.md

 Supports both JS and PHP tests

+0. Clone this directory: ensure it goes into a folder called `generator-jasmine-test` as Yeoman relies on the file system to find available generators.

-1) Install yeoman
+1. Install Yeoman:

+    ```
-`npm install -g yo bower grunt-cli gulp`
+    npm install -g yo bower grunt-cli gulp
+    ```

+2. Install the generator's dependencies if they are not already installed.
+From within the `generator-jasmine-test` folder:

+    ```
+    npm install
+    ```

+3. npm link the node module from inside the `generator-jasmine-test` directory.

+    ```
+    npm link
+    ```

-2) Place .yo-rc.json file at the root of the project you want to test.
-It will need to have and empty object {} inside of it.
+4. Place `.yo-rc.json` file at the root of the project you want to test.
+It will need to have an empty object `{}` inside of it.

-3) npm link the node module

-`npm link`

-4) Go into the directory of the file you want to test and do
+5. Go into the directory of the file you want to test and do:

+    ```
-`yo jasmine-test file-you-want-to-test.js`
+    yo jasmine-test file-you-want-to-test.js
+    ```

+  * Additionally you can be in another location within the project when you do this, as long as you pass a path to the `file-you-want-to-test.js` that's relative to your current location.

-5) Add `--config` if you want a config file to be created
+6. Add `--config` if you want a config file to be created.